Hokaid/Hokaid/README.md

-# Hey there, I'm Hokaid 👋
+# Hey there, I'm Geral Castillo 👋

 I'm a **Software Engineer** passionate about crafting modern web applications.
 I enjoy working with **JavaScript, TypeScript, React, and Node.js**, and I'm always eager to explore new technologies.
 Whether it's frontend, backend, or blockchain development, I'm all in for building innovative solutions.